CynicalTyr/Curiosity-Docker/START_HERE.md

 **If you only open one file, open this one.**

-This is a first-use guide for a junior Linux technician.
+This is a first-use guide.
 It assumes you can log into a Linux box, edit a text file, and paste commands.
 It does **not** assume you already know Docker, MCP, or how AI agents call tools.